-Having big arms may be cool but having big lats is what separates the little boys from the men.
+Big arms may be cool, but big lats are what separates the little boys from the men.
 Developing your latissimus dorsi will have a more profound effect on how you look than adding an inch to your arms.
-Here’s a list with the most effective lat exercises for natural bodybuilders.
+Here’s a list of the most effective lat exercises for natural bodybuilders.

-As explained in this article doing pull-up is a highly effective way to develop your lats.
-When the exercise is done correctly and the muscle is properly activated, you will be sore for days after a pull-up session.
+The pull-up is a highly effective way to develop wide lats.
+When the exercise is performed correctly, you will be sore for days after a pull-up session.

 2. Pullover (on a machine or with a free weight)

-Regardless of the popular opinion the pullover is not a chest exercise.
-The chest gets hit indirectly but the lats and the long head of the triceps are the primary movers.
-This is one of the few exercises that can be classified as isolation movement for the lats.
-The cool thing about this exercise is that you can squeeze out completely the “juice” of your back muscles.
+Contrary to a popular belief, the pullover is not really a chest exercise.
+The chest gets hit, but the lats and the long head of the triceps are the primary movers.
+This is one of the few exercises that can be classified as isolation movements for the lats.

-Note: The pullover could be a dangerous shoulder exercise.
-Make sure your shoulder is tight and sort of shrugged down when you are doing this movement.
-Don’t use a lot of weight and focus on higher reps.
+Note: The pullover could be hard on the shoulder joints.
+Don’t use a lot of weight and focus on higher reps (8-15).

 The single arm dumbbell row gives you a great lat stretch prior to the contraction.
-It also allows you fix any lat imbalances that you may have since each side is allowed to work separately.
-That’s how you even out your lat muscles.
-Don’t go too heavy on this exercise.
-By doing jerky motions you may be able to lift a ton of weight but the goal here is to work the lat and not just lift the weight.
+It also allows you fix any lat imbalances that you may have between the left and the right side.
+That’s how you can even out your lat muscles.
+Don’t cheat.

-Regardless of what people may think the deadlift hits the lats super hard.
-The deadlift works the whole back in an isometric fashion and the weight is super heavy.
-The lats have to contract very hard in order to keep the bar closer to body and promote more efficient pull.
-It’s not uncommon to see lat tears during maximum effort deadlifts.
+The deadlift hits the lats super hard too.
+The lats have to contract intensely to keep the bar closer to body and promote a more efficient pull.
+It’s not uncommon to see lat tears and strains during maximum effort deadlifts.
 The deadlift will build thickness that’s hard to achieve otherwise.

 Once a week variation:

-One arm dumbbellrow – 3 sets of 15;
+One arm dumbbell rows – 3 sets of 15

 Pull-ups – 5 sets of as many as you can;

-Pull-ups (different variation from Day 1) – 3 sets of as many as you can.
+Pull-ups (a different variation from Day 1) – 3 sets of as many as you can.

-Add weight and/or reps each workout you can.
-Plan a deload phase after 6-8 weeks of training.
+Add weight and/or reps.
+Plan a deload phase after 6-12 weeks of training.